Halloween Happenings Around Town

 - Town Scary – Town Scary is at Town Square on Thursday, Oct.
 31 and offers trick-or-treating, contests and more from 4 – 7 p.m.
 Town Square is located at 6605 Las Vegas Blvd.
 Children of all ages are invited.

-- Scare at Town Square – A 40-day celebration of Halloween starts Oct.
-2 and includes a Get Out haunted maze, Face Your Fears, Zoe and Stage Fright.
+- Scare at Town Square – A 40-day celebration of Halloween includes a Get Out haunted maze, Face Your Fears, Zoe and Stage Fright.
+It’s a pop-up attraction guaranteed to frighten.
 This link has all the details.
+Watch a brief tour of the experience.

 - HallOVeen at Opportunity Village – Opportunity Village will transform the Magical Forest into a haunted jungle for HallOVeen.
 All ages are welcome.
 There are games, the Forest Express Passenger Train, The Avalanche Slide, and the Blizzard mini-coaster, along with tons of tasty treats and other Halloween fun.
 Located at 6300 W. Oakey Boulevard, Las Vegas 89146.
 The dates for HallOVeen are Oct.
 11-13, and 18-3.
 It opens at 5:30 p.m.
 General admission tickets for start at $15.
 Children 3 and under are free.
 Passport tickets also available for $22.
 That information and more is available on the website.